research-ag/hpl-io/ingress.md

 ## Transaction API for external users

-The high-performance ledger (hpl) is a set of canisters spread over various subnets.
-We describe here how external users interact with this set of canisters collectively called the _hpl system_ or simply the _hpl_.
-By external users we mean all clients who communicate with the IC via ingress messages such as wallet frontends, dfx, etc.
-This is not how other canisters interact with the hpl.

 The hpl consists of the ledger canister ("ledger") and multiple aggregator canisters ("aggregators") on different subnets.
 External users submit transactions to any of the aggregators, normally a randomly chosen one.